Sachin-HMx/Sachin-HMx/README.md

 None of my posts are financial advice (NFA).
 Please do your own research.

-If you have any queries or business-related work, you can reach me on [@SachinHMx](https://t.me/SachinHMx)
+If you have any queries or business-related work, you can reach me on Telegram: [@SachinHMx](https://t.me/SachinHMx)

 ---